Suryanandsingh/Fashion-MNIST-image_recognition/README.md

-# Fashion-MNIST_keras
+### Fashion-MNIST_keras
-Fashion MNIST dataset with Keras-CNN
+Fashion MNIST dataset with Keras-CNN by 91.5%